RAHUL-AMBARAGONDA/Secure-CI-CD-Project/module_1_prerequisites/Step-3-install-argocd-on-aks.md

    - **Explanation**: After getting the IP and port, you can enter it in the format `http://<External-IP>:<Port>` in a browser to access the ArgoCD UI.
    - If you see a "Not Secure" warning, proceed by selecting **Advanced** and clicking **Proceed** to open the UI.
+   - below is the image of argo cd ui:
    -
    - ![Screenshot (16)](https://github.com/user-attachments/assets/417f520f-e37b-44b3-a572-693f2a625ca5)